 “Well, that’s legend and folklore, but until somebody disputes me or comes up with a better story, I’ll say I invented the wrap.”

-It is, however, the San Francisco-based chain World Wrapps, which opened its first location in February 1995, that is credited with popularizing the wrap nationwide.
+However, it is the San Francisco-based chain World Wrapps, which opened its first location in February 1995, credited with popularizing the wrap nationwide.

 Prep Time: 10 minutes